LEARNING

 The type of support offered is designed to suit pupil needs and may be given in a withdrawal setting, either individually or in a small group, in a lunchtime ‘booster’ class or, when possible, with in-class support taking place.

-The school’s Leaning Support Department is well-resourced with a variety of effective structured programmes of work and materials to develop skills and thereby enhance the self esteem of the individual through the progress they make and the encouragement offered.
+The school’s Learning Support Department is well-resourced with a variety of effective structured programmes of work and materials to develop skills and thereby enhance the self esteem of the individual through the progress they make and the encouragement offered.

 An education begins in the classroom, but does not end there.
 There is another dimension to a rounded education: the opportunities outside the classroom.
 Learning how to lead, how to contribute and how to build – we offer a vast array of opportunity to try new challenges to enrich the academic experience of all our students.

 The King William’s College Summer Term Boarding Experience is a unique course which is held during the summer term.
-For three weeks in June, the Summer Term Boarding Experience provides an opportunity for students aged 13 to 16 to join a fully functioning school.
-The 2024 dates are June 4 to 26.
+For three weeks in June, the Summer Term Boarding Experience provides an opportunity for students aged 14 to 16 to join a fully functioning school.
+The 2025 dates are June 4th to 25th.

 The course is designed to empower students to taste boarding school life and discover if they would enjoy studying away from home long term.
 It offers intensive English tuition, with a range of other academic subjects, and total immersion into the School community.
 It is complemented by a full leisure programme of sports, activities and excursions.